ex2uply/SpringBootLoginAPI/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 17 or newer
-- Maven 3.6.0 or higher
+- Maven 3.6.0 or later

-### Installation
+### Installation Steps

 1. Clone the repository:
     ```